OUR TEAM

 Kelley

-Syd showcases and supports ADX by way of operations and social media.
-Working to make magic behind the scenes, Syd provides assistance to members and clients of ADX.
+Syd showcases and supports ADX through oversight and management of event programming, gallery curation, and membership.
+Working to make magic behind the scenes, Syd provides assistance to members and clients of ADX, while happily showcasing the world of the Xchange through social media and newsletter channels.
 Syd is an available point of contact, a problem solver, a connector, a kind communicator, a community builder, a curator of experiences, and a space steward.

 Syd’s ultimate goal is to showcase and wholeheartedly support ADX and the remarkable individuals who contribute to its distinctiveness.